Opening the AMC GUI and a specific project from the command line

 auto-multiple-choice gui -p project_directory_path

-RE: Opening the AMC GUI and a specific project from the command line - Added by Matthew Leingang 11 days ago
+RE: Opening the AMC GUI and a specific project from the command line - Added by Matthew Leingang about 1 year ago

 Ah, I think I understand now.
 If you call